Paramyxovirus – making sure you use only authorised vaccines: Advice from the Veterinary Medicines Directorate (VMD)

 The only time when you may use a medicine that is not authorised in the UK is when a suitable medicine is not authorised or available in the UK to treat the specific condition.
 On these occasions, your vet – and only your vet – may :

-• prescribe another medicine authorised in the UK for another species or condition that may be suitable or
+• use another medicine authorised in the UK for another species or condition that may be suitable or

 • apply to the VMD to import a suitable medicine

-* Some medicines for homing pigeons that contain certain ingredients do not have to be authorised.
+* Some medicines for homing pigeons that contain certain ingredients do not have to have a marketing authorisation.
 For details about the legal exemptions for homing pigeons and other small pet animals see here.